 What is Tinnitus?

-There are rare cases where tinnitus is caused by blood vessel issues or a middle ear condition that your hearing specialist will be able to hear when they do an examination of your ears.
+There are rare cases where it is caused by blood vessel issues or a middle ear condition that your hearing specialist will be able to hear when they do an examination of your ears.
 This type of tinnitus is called “objective”.
-For the vast majority of tinnitus sufferers, the noise is phantom – meaning no one else can hear it.
-This much more common type of tinnitus is labeled “subjective”.
+For the vast majority of sufferers, the noise is phantom – meaning no one else can hear it.
+This much more common type of is labeled “subjective”.
 For both objective and subjective tinnitus, the noise one hears is actually a symptom of another underlying medical issue – rather than a stand-alone medical concern.
 Some underlying medical issues that could cause tinnitus are earwax blockage, TMJ, or Meniere’s disease – although these are rather uncommon.

 Hearing loss – either due to natural aging or noise exposure, accounts for a whopping 90% of people suffering from tinnitus.
 Chances are, if you are experiencing tinnitus, you also have a hearing loss.

 Unfortunately, there is not currently a cure for tinnitus – although there are quite a few treatment options that have been successful for many people.
 In order to effectively rule out other possible underlying medical conditions, you will need to undergo a full and comprehensive assessment to help us determine the cause of your tinnitus, and therefore develop an individualized treatment plan with you.
 Below are some treatment options that may work for you.